SAFElab-TAMU/AcciPy/README.md

 ```

 ### Combining queries with `And` and `Or` and the `require_all` key word argument
-By default in SAFEPy, queries like the above examples will be combined with `and` logic.
+By default in AcciPy, queries like the above examples will be combined with `and` logic.
 This means that the query
 ```
 q1 = "engine loss"
 q2 = ("12/10/2010", "EventDate", "is before", "Event")